What is the basis of selection in the Joint Admissions Exercise (JAE)?

 Will the order of choices as listed determine whether my child gets into a particular course?

 The way your child lists down his 12 choices indicates his preference.
 Depending on his aggregate score (and hence, ranking, in order of applicants), he will then be considered for each course, one by one, as listed in his order of preference.
 This means he will be first considered for his first choice, failing which, it will be the second choice and so on.

-If my child lists a particular course, for example the Diploma in Biotechnology as his third choice, but another student lists the same course as his first choice, will this applicant then take precedence over the first student for entry to this course, despite having a worse aggregate score than the first student?
+If my child lists a particular course, for example the Diploma in Applied Chemistry as his third choice, but another student lists the same course as his first choice, will this applicant then take precedence over the first student for entry to this course, despite having a worse aggregate score than the first student?

 No. Your child will still have precedence if his ELR2B2 aggregate score is better than the other student.
-Therefore, if your child is unsuccessful for entry to his first and second choice of courses, he will be posted to the Diploma in Biotechnology as this is his third choice (subject to vacancies).
+Therefore, if your child is unsuccessful for entry to his first and second choice of courses, he will be posted to the Diploma in Applied Chemistry as this is his third choice (subject to vacancies).